lajohnston/smslib/docs/tilemap.md

-## Tilemap (tilemap.asm)
+# Tilemap (tilemap.asm)

-Manages the tilemap, which utilises patterns to create the background image.
+Manages the tilemap, which places patterns/tiles in a grid to create the background image.

-Output ASCII data:
+## Output ASCII data

 ```
 .asciitable